1729 (number)

 1729 is the natural number following 1728 and preceding 1730.
 It is the first nontrivial taxicab number, expressed as the sum of two cubic positive integers in two different ways.
 It is known as the Ramanujan number or Hardy–Ramanujan number after G. H. Hardy and Srinivasa Ramanujan.

-As a natural number

-1729 is composite, the squarefree product of three prime numbers 7 × 13 × 19.
-It has as factors 1, 7, 13, 19, 91, 133, 247, and 1729.
-It is the third Carmichael number, and the first Chernick–Carmichael number.
-(Note: It is a number in which Chernick (1939) expressed Carmichael number as the product of three prime numbers $(6k+1)(12k+1)(18k+1)$.)
-Furthermore, it is the first in the family of absolute Euler pseudoprimes, a subset of Carmichael numbers.
-1729 is divisible by 19, the sum of its digits, making it a harshad number in base 10.
+In mathematics

+1729 is a composite number, the first nontrivial taxicab number, a Carmichael number, and a centered cube number.
+It is also the smallest absolute Euler pseudoprime.
+It is palindromic in bases 12, 32, and 36.

 1729 is the dimension of the Fourier transform on which the fastest known algorithm for multiplying two numbers is based.
 This is an example of a galactic algorithm.

 1729 can be expressed as the quadratic form.
-Investigating pairs of its distinct integer-valued that represent every integer the same number of times, Schiemann found that such quadratic forms must be in four or more variables, and the least possible discriminant of a four-variable pair is 1729.
+Investigating pairs of its distinct integer values that represent every integer the same number of times, Schiemann found that such quadratic forms must be in four or more variables, and the least possible discriminant of a four-variable pair is 1729.

-Visually, 1729 can be found in other figurate numbers.
-It is the tenth centered cube number (a number that counts the points in a three-dimensional pattern formed by a point surrounded by concentric cubical layers of points), the nineteenth dodecagonal number (a figurate number in which the arrangement of points resembles the shape of a dodecagon), the thirteenth 24-gonal and the seventh 84-gonal number.